 University of Maryland – College Park, Maryland

 Erected in 1898, the University of Maryland’s Morrill Hall is among the most historic – and most haunted – structures on the College Park school’s grounds.
 In 2002 the Maryland Spirits and Ghosts Association reported detecting multiple benign phantoms inside the building, while workers are believed to have discovered cadaverous remains beneath a sink during a 2003 renovation.
 Could the specters of those dead be the reason why people here inexplicably trip over, or why eerie sounds are detected at night?
 Marie Mount Hall, meanwhile, is held to harbor the ghost of the university’s earliest home economics dean, after whom the building is named.
-Campus staff claim to have heard the spirit of Marie Mount playing a piano during nighttime storms, and a paranormal investigator has recounted sensing her presence.
+Campus staff claim to have heard the spirit of Marie Mount playing the piano during nighttime storms and a paranormal investigator has recounted sensing her presence.
 Elsewhere, a creepy shadow is said to have been spotted in H.J.
 Patterson Hall, which was built in 1931.

 Kansas State University – Manhattan, Kansas